vantage-sh/docs.vantage.sh/docs/cost_recommendations.md

 Vantage monitors your connected providers and shows cost recommendations as your infrastructure evolves and changes.
 You can implement these recommendations to lower your bill.

 :::note
-Cost recommendations are currently available for AWS, Azure, and Datadog.
+Cost recommendations are currently available for AWS, Azure, Datadog, and Kubernetes.
 :::

 ## Types of Recommendations